 Online Class Support (D2L) for Students

 Desire2Learn (D2L) is Portland State University's online learning management system (LMS).
-This page provides resources for students using D2L at Portland State.
-For faculty help, visit our instructor knowledge base or contact the Office of Academic Innovation's Faculty Support Desk.
+This page provides resource for students using D2L at Portland State.
+For faculty help, visit the instructor knowledge base or contact the Office of Academic Innovation's Faculty Support Desk.

 Once you have determined that your computer meets the minimum specifications, you can access D2L by following these steps:

 - Go to d2l.pdx.edu in your internet browser.